How To Deadlift Properly: Deadlift variations, exercise tips and benefits

 • Step 2: Grip the bar outside of your knees, with a shoulder-width grip and straight arms.
 Engage your back muscles to maintain a neutral spine.
 Standing upright, let the bar hand against your thighs.

 • Step 3: Do not 'lock out' your knees, keep them 'soft', around 85-95% straight.
-Inhale, before hinging your hips backwards, sticking out your butt, tilt your torso until your chest is parallel to the ground.
+Inhale, before hinging your hips backward, sticking out your butt, tilt your torso until your chest is parallel to the ground.

 • Step 4: Ensure your back is straight, and your hamstrings and glutes are engaged during the negative part of the movement.
-Keep your head a spine neutral, before hingeing your hips forwards through and squeezing your glutes and hamstrings.
+Keep your head a spine neutral, before hingeing your hips forward through and squeezing your glutes and hamstrings.

 • Step 5: Exhale when you are back at the top of with the bar resting against your thighs, before starting your next rep.